Taylor-Patterson/Get-Your-Drink-On/README.md

 <img width="500" alt="Screen Shot 2021-04-09 at 10 33 41 AM" src="https://user-images.githubusercontent.com/79594183/114212429-1036e100-991f-11eb-813e-8edacf29bb37.png">

-**Sadly we were unable to hijack the easy button and a regular push button was wired into the bread board instead**

 ### Connecting button to the Arduino Uno

 The Ground of the easy button was connected to the Ground on the bread board.
-WM1 was connected to Pin12 on the Arduino Uno
+PWM1 was connected to Pin12 on the Arduino Uno

 *See image below for overview*

 <img width="500" alt="Screen Shot 2021-04-09 at 10 34 13 AM" src="https://user-images.githubusercontent.com/79594183/114212494-2349b100-991f-11eb-890c-cc8263cccb7e.png">

+**Sadly we were unable to hijack the easy button and a regular push button was wired into the bread board instead**

 ## Add all components to Frame
 Once everything had been wired all components were added to the frame.